dartist/express/README.md

 This will be made available on the Dart Package Manager when its ready, until then you can easily make use of this library by adding it as a submodule at your projects root:

     git submodule add git@github.com:mythz/DartExpress.git vendor/Express
+    cd vendor/Express
+    git submodule init
+    git submodule update

-Note: you can pull future updates on the client with a git pull in the submodule directory, e.g:
+Then you can pull future project updates with a git pull in the submodule directory, e.g:

-    cd vendor/Mixins
     git pull origin master

 If you prefer not to add a submodule you can just copy the single, stand-alone [Express.dart](https://github.com/mythz/DartExpress/blob/master/Express.dart) file.